Combinatorial decision-making driven by multicomponent surface condensates: Model Framework

 where $\chi$ is the effective interaction matrix,

 and $z$ is the number of nearest interacting neighbors, with $\epsilon_{ij}$ being the microscopic nearest-neighbor contact energy between species $i$ and species $j$.
-Note that since $\chi_{ii}=0$ by definition, the $i=j$ terms do not contribute to the above equation, and further the equation assumes negligible effective solute-solvent interactions.
+Note that since $\chi_{ii}=0$ by definition, the $i=j$ terms do not contribute to eq. \ref{eq:flory-huggins}.
+Further, we assume negligible effective solute-solvent interactions such that $\chi_{i0}=0$ for all $i= 1,2,..N $, where $0$ indexes the solvent (see SI Note 1 for an extended discussion of this assumption and implications for experimental realization).

 We next write a dynamical model to probe the steady-state composition of a surface characterized by a fixed input species composition $\vec{\phi}_\text{in}$.
 The volume fractions of all non-input species evolve over time due to the exchange with the reservoir until a steady-state is reached.
 We treat these compositional dynamics as near-equilibrium relaxation that, to a first approximation, is driven by linear gradients of the free energy with respect to the surface's composition \citep{hohenberg_theory_1977}.
-Here, we assume that solvent molecules have much faster dynamics than solutes, which improves numerical stability of the optimization but does not affect the steady-state (Fig. \ref{fig:sup-dynamics}).
-Thus, the temporal evolution of the surface composition $\vec{\phi}_{\text{oh}}$ of the exchanging output and hidden species is written as (SI Note \ref{sec:SI-Dynamics})
+Here, we assume that solvent molecules have much faster dynamics than solutes, which improves numerical stability of the optimization but does not affect the steady-state (Fig. S1).
+Thus, the temporal evolution of the surface composition $\vec{\phi}_{\text{oh}}$ of the exchanging output and hidden species is written as (SI Note 1)

-where $\beta \mu_i=\partial(\beta\nu f)/\partial\phi_{\text{oh},i}$ is the intrinsic (non-dimensionalized) chemical potential of exchanging species $i$. $\textbf{D}$ is the $(N_\text{out}+N_\text{h})\times(N_\text{out}+N_\text{h})$ mobility matrix that sets the rate of exchange between the surface and reservoir and is chosen, for simplicity, to be diagonal, identical for solutes, and consistent with Fick’s law at dilute equilibrium conditions \citep{shrinivas_phase_2021} (SI Note \ref{sec:SI-Dynamics}).
+where $\beta \mu_i=\partial(\beta\nu f)/\partial\phi_{\text{oh},i}$ is the intrinsic (non-dimensionalized) chemical potential of exchanging species $i$. $\textbf{D}$ is the $(N_\text{out}+N_\text{h})\times(N_\text{out}+N_\text{h})$ mobility matrix that sets the rate of exchange between the surface and reservoir and is chosen, for simplicity, to be diagonal, identical for solutes, and consistent with Fick’s law at dilute equilibrium conditions \citep{shrinivas_phase_2021} (SI Note 1).
 At steady state, the surface and reservoir must have identical chemical potentials in the non-input species but can have distinct compositions---a feature of multiphase systems that we aim to exploit.